 A strategy is a plan of actions taken by managers to achieve the company’s overall goal and other subsidiary goals.
-It determines the success of a company.
+It often determines the success of a company.
 In strategy, a company is essentially asking itself, “Where do you want to play and how are you going to win?”
-The following guide gives a high-level overview of business strategy, its implementation, and the processes to lead to business success.
+The following guide gives a high-level overview of business strategy, its implementation, and the processes that lead to business success.

 Vision, Mission, and Values